-Key work programme summary
+Key work programme summary:

-The following pages outline some of the key work we'll be undertaking for the year 2019/20 in our four key priority areas.
-Further details of our work programme can be found in the Long Term Plan 2018-28 or online at www.whatmattersgw.com.
+The following pages outline some of the key work we'll be undertaking for the year 2019/20 in our four strategic priority areas.

 Our work is delivered through six group activity areas which are referenced on the following pages.